STF1998/Desk20/report/UXDesign.md

 - Majority of students do not use timers to help them study - large market opportunity to provide students with a useful study tool.

-- A majority of students (95.7% in our sample) often put work off that they are not interested in.
+- Majority of students (95.7% in our sample) often put work off that they are not interested in.

 - From our sample, a large majority, either always or sometimes, try to work until a task is complete.